Currency Forecast 2026: GBP, EUR & USD Exchange Rate Predictions

 Live rates — updated daily

-Live exchange rates, expert weekly analysis and exchange rate predictions for pound, dollar and euro in 2026 — from Anthony Bull and the Cambridge Currencies team.
-Updated 29 March 2026 following weaker UK PMI data and ongoing Middle East oil price pressure.
+Live exchange rates, weekly expert analysis and 2026 exchange rate predictions for pound, euro and dollar — from Anthony Bull and the Cambridge Currencies team.
+Updated 22 April 2026 following this morning’s UK CPI print of 3.3%, ahead of the 30 April triple central bank decision week.

 GBP/EUR today